SebastianMaciel/SebastianMaciel/README.md

 - On Javascript is my attention
 - Chakra UI well versed user
-- Loved the basic stuff about go
+- Loved the basic stuff about Go
 - Using a lot of React and the top libraries
 - Doing React Native with Typescript
 - Devote to Formik + Yup couple
 - React Table & React Query turned out to be very useful
-- NodeJS & Express | MongoDB & Mongoose | All that backend amazing things
+- NodeJS & Express | MongoDB & Mongoose | I have done stufff with all that backend amazing things
 - Avid reader about HTML5, CSS3 & Sass cool stuff
 - Sometime ago, make one app or two using PHP & MySQL
-- On the way up, we go with: Netlify, Heroku & MongoAtlas, fine versed on these ones
+- On the way up, we go with: Netlify, Heroku & MongoAtlas, not so bad on these ones
 - Using VS Code for almost everything
 - Git & Jira is what I use to work with on a daily basis